form3tech-oss/f1/README.md

 // TeardownFn clears down any resources from a test run after all iterations complete. type TeardownFn RunFn

-type MultiStageSetupFn func(t *T) ([]Stage, TeardownFn)

-type Stage struct {
-    Name  string
-    RunFn RunFn
-}
 ```

-Each of these are invoked with the testing support struct shown above.
-This provides integration with Testify's assert and require capabilities, for making assertions during the tests.
-This allow clean implementation of scenario test code.
-It also has a logger pre-configured with markers for the specific test iteration.

 Writing tests is simply a case of implementing the types and registering them with `f1`: